 - The cores, seeds, and tops are nice to use to infuse vinegar or vodka so you can add heat (and a bit of pepper flavor) to other dishes or cocktails.

-†Avocado tips: buy them green and hard, make sure the skins aren’t spotty, and that the stem is firmly attached.
+†Avocado tips: buy them green and hard, make sure the skins aren’t spotty, that they are from Mexico or California, and that the stem is firmly attached.
 Ripen them on the counter until the stem end yields gently to the touch, generally 4-7 days (if you need them to ripen faster put them together with bananas in a paper bag, the ethylene gas from the bananas will speed the process).
 When they are ripe you can move them to the top shelf in the refrigerator to maintain peak freshness and texture for a few more days.

-• You can always play with the spices.
+• You can always use different spices.
 I find the garlic, cardamom, and cumin to be key to the flavor of this sauce, but please feel free to experiment!
 I’m playing with riffs on traditional red-pepper and cheese-based zahawiq and will report back.

 • It was excellent on a tostada the next day (pictured): a regular corn tortilla fried crisp in oil, topped with refried black beans, the previous day’s extra enchilada filling (shredded chicken and zucchini), pico, avocado zhug, shredded cheese, and sour cream